AI4Finance-Foundation/FinRL/README.md

 Roadmaps of FinRL:

-**FinRl 1.0**: for demonstrative and educational purpose, entry-level as toturials for beginners
+**FinRl 1.0**: entry-level toturials for beginners, with a demonstrative and educational purpose.

-**FinRl 2.0**: for demonstrative and educational purpose, intermediate-level as framework for full-stack developers and professionals
+**FinRl 2.0**: intermediate-level framework for full-stack developers and professionals.

-FinRL is a unified framework to support various markets, SOTA DRL algorithms, benchmarks of many quant finance tasks, live trading, etc.
+FinRL provides a unified framework for various markets, SOTA DRL algorithms, benchmark finance tasks (portfolio allocation, Cryptocurrency trading), live trading, etc.

 ## Table of Contents